 Best Hunting Knives

-This is a great, inexpensive camp knife, and it works fine for small-game preparation.
+This is a great, inexpensive camp knife at $17, and it works fine for small-game preparation.
 It’s the only knife on this list that I’d hesitate to choose for big game because it has zero finger protection.
 That said, the superb palm swell in the wood handle makes for a confident grip.

 For the money, it’s a darned fine knife.
 No wonder it’s been around since the 1880s.
 The 3.25-inch blade is just about right for cleaning small and midsize game, and the high-carbon steel takes an incredibly keen edge.
 Not my first choice, but for the money, it’ll do the job.
-Made in France.
+Opinel makes the No. 8 Beechwood Handle Knife in France.

 He continued, “It’s survived me hammering on it with a log to break a deer’s pelvic bone.
 I’ve also gutted many fish with it.
 It’s a do-all blade.
 It’s light, cheap, easy to replace, and easy to sharpen.
 Not at all fancy, but it’s all you need.”
-Made in Sweden.
+Morakniv makes the Basic knife in Sweden.

-Where’s the Havlon, you ask?
+Where’s the Havalon, you ask?
 Well, it’s been bumped off by a replaceable-blade knife from Gerber.
-After using the Gerber Gear Vital Big Game Folder, we found it much easier to replace blades in the field.
+After using the Gerber Gear Vital Big Game Folder ($51), we found it much easier to replace blades in the field.
 And that means it’s safer and overall easier to use than its competitors.
 Many guides have made the switch, and we are too.

 With the safest exchangeable-blade systems available, you can keep a surgically sharp blade ready and replaced in seconds.
 The 3.75-inch blades aren’t made for breaking a bone or batoning wood.
 Instead, these are for intricate, perfect cuts.
 That’s what you want for quality meat.